Worldwide Friends of Yad Vashem

 2. Survivor testimonies: The seminars include meetings with Holocaust survivors and discussions about the use of testimonies in Holocaust teaching.
 These meetings lend an experiential dimension to the seminars, and contribute to enhance the educators’ commitment to teaching the Holocaust.

-3. Israel and Israeli society: The participants also go on some tours of Jerusalem and Israel, including visits to other Holocaust Centers and museums.
-Meetings with Israeli teachers and local Christian leaders are held to establish a dialogue.
+3. Israel and Israeli society: The participants also go on some tours of Jerusalem.

 The fourth international Christian Leadership Seminar